-where, ri is the maximum rate of resource capture and Ki is the half-saturation constant of resource capture.
-The trade-off we impose means requires that the species with the highest maximum resource uptake rate r has the highest half-saturation constant k, and the species with slowest maximum resource uptake rate has the lowest half-saturation constant (Table S1).
-The resource uptake curves result in species-specific phenology for the three species and so we refer to these as ‘early’, ‘mid’ and ‘late’ (Figure 2).
-The differences in the timing of growth recreates important functional differences between species observed empirically in annual plant communities (Godoy and Levine 2013).
+where, ri is the maximum rate of resource capture and ki is the half-saturation constant of resource capture.
+We impose a trade-off among the three species between the maximum resource uptake rate r and the half-saturation constant k.
+Thus, the species with the fastest max uptake rate has the highest half-saturation constant and the species with the slowest max uptake rate has lowest half-saturation constant (Table S1).
+This trade-off results in species-specific phenology for the three species and so we refer to these as ‘early’, ‘mid’ and ‘late’ (Figure 3).
+The differences in the timing of growth recreates a patterns of phenology similar to patterns observed in natural annual plant communities (Godoy and Levine 2013).